laughtersec/Fuzzing-Reversing/Windows Internals/Processes.md

 # Virtual Address Descriptor (VAD)
 A fundamental component in the [[Memory Management|memory managment]] system of Windows.
 Primarily, it is responsible for managing and tracking the memory allocations within a process's virtual address space.
 VADs reside within the private memory space of each process and are managed by the Windows Kernel as part of the process's Virtual Memory Control Block (VMCB).

-The structure of a VAD is a binary tree, with each node representing a block of virtual memory.

 It represents a layer of abstraction between the physical memory (RAM) installed in a computer and the memory addresses that software applications use.
 When a process allocates memory (like by using VirtualAlloc), an entry is created in the VAD tree.

 The structure of a VAD is a binary tree, with each node representing a block of virtual memory.
-These nodes contain crucial information about the memory block
+These nodes contain crucial information about the memory block, including its starting address, size and state.